0xa1d/0xa1d.github.io/cheatsheet.md

 net start $SERVICE
 ```

+- Startup applications

+Check with `icacls.exe "C:\ProgramData\Microsoft\Windows\Start Menu\Programs\Startup"` if you have access, for example (F) for Full Access, to the directory.

+If so, place reverse shell executable in directory and wait for an admin to log in, giving an admin shell on listener.

 - Alternative to executables

 Instead of reverse shell executables, you can make batch file which calls nc.exe hosted on kali with smbserver (more details below).